Som Tam Recipe (Thai Papaya Salad)

 Several flourishing papaya trees under tropical weather conditions, with the foreground tree showcasing hanging fruits.

-• Fresh chili peppers – Use Thai Jinda or bird’s eye chilies.
-Adjust to taste.
+• Fresh chili peppers – I use Thai Jinda chillies, a medium-heat chili, but bird’s eye chilies work too.
+Adjust the amount to control the spice level.

-• Small tomatoes / cherry tomatoes – Large tomatoes also work if cut into smaller pieces.
+• Small tomatoes / cherry tomatoes – Adds juiciness and mild sweetness; larger tomatoes work if cut into bite-sized pieces.

 • Fish sauce – Provides saltiness and umami.
 I use Megachef brand.